 4. Find a Local (and Kid Friendly) Guide

 The last thing you want to contend with when you have children in tow in Taiwan, is directions.
 Taiwan may be an island, but it’s a big one, lined with numerous paths, roads, and highways that may or may not lead to the activities and attractions that we’ve lightly touched on above, and so much more.
 We don’t suggested attempting to navigate it all on your own.
 Instead, connect with a local driver-guide and create custom excursions and experiences that your whole traveling household will enjoy from the comforts of their family accommodating vehicle/s.
 That way you and your kids can kick back and soak it all in together, and enjoy quality time that will form lasting memories.
 Loci Amica was founded by a family unit, and as such the app has been developed for the sake of individuals, friends, and families all the same.
-Learn more about how it works, and download the app today to connect your family to a local guide in Taiwan.
+Click here to view all the exciting Taiwan Tours today to connect your family to a local guide in Taiwan.